Opendigitalradio/DAB-recipes/INSTALL.md

     pybombs prefix init /path/to/prefix -a dab

     # This will take some time, with UHD mostly and will also install system packages like libboost, libmpg123
-    # You can skip any applications that you do not need.
+    # You can skip any recipes that you do not need.

     pybombs install odr-dabmux odr-dabmod etisnoop dabtools dablin fdk-aac-dabplus eti-tools